jorgemorgado/event_queue/README.md

 Event Queue (EQ) is an application designed to collect events from different sources and process them in sequence.
 Think of it as a First-In-First-Out (FIFO) queue - older events will be processed first.

 In addition, when processing events, the EQ also offers a mechanism to handle the events in different ways.
-This is archived using the ```q``` (pseudo) scripting language (more details below).
+This is achived using the ```q``` (pseudo) scripting language (more details below).

 It was mostly designed for Nagios (and clones) but can also be used to feed events from other systems.